COVID-19 Information Portal

 - Business Development Centre in Downtown Collingwood - Get advice from our team of experts

-- $200M for Social Services - Province to support Food Banks, Homeless Shelters, and Individuals
+- Social Services Relief Funding - Province to support Food Banks, Homeless Shelters, and Individuals

 - COVID-19 Economic Response Plan - Federal support for people facing unemployment, are sick or quarantined, low-income, unable to work, seniors, students, and general support for individuals.

 - Government Takes Action on COVID-19

 - Canada Emergency Response Benefit - provides a taxable benefit of $2,000 a month for up to 4 months